TeddyBearKilla/Qogir-Cursors-Recolored/README.md

 Go to your mouse settings & change it.

 Enjoy!
 And many thanks to [Mojas84](https://github.com/Mojas84) for converting then to windows & [Ripley](https://github.com/ripl3yy) for test installing them on windows & helping me figure out the steps!-->

-## Alternative Colors
-To install the alternative colors you MUST use the `install.sh`inside the folder of the color you want.

 ## Building from source/Customize the Cursor
 You'll find everything you need to build and modify this cursor set in